Configuration¶

 These can be useful for providing things like different AMIs for different instance types in different regions.

-These can be used in each Blueprints/template as usual.
+These can be used in each Blueprint/template as usual.

 Example